aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/watermark-and-background/delete-background/_index.md

 | ------------------------ | -------- | ---------------------------------- | ------------------------------------------------------------------------------------------------------- |
 | /cells/{name}/background | DELETE   | Delete background in an Excel file | [DeleteWorkbookBackground](https://apireference.aspose.cloud/cells/#/Workbook/DeleteWorkbookBackground) |

-### **Query Parameter**
+### **Query Parameters**

 | Parameter Name | Type   | Description                                 | Required |
 | -------------- | ------ | ------------------------------------------- | -------- |
 | folder         | string | Folder that contains the original workbook. | No       |
 | storageName    | string | Name of the storage service to use.         | No       |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Workbook/DeleteWorkbookBackground) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The OpenAPI Specification defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the **cURL** command‑line tool (a utility for transferring data with URLs) to access Aspose.Cells web services easily.
 The following example demonstrates how to call the Cloud API with cURL.